 Welcome to the Computational Biology Group!

-In general, our group seeks an interdisciplinary approach, bridging the traditional gaps between physics, mathematics and biology.
-Our lab collaborates with experimental groups within and outside our department.
-In particular, due to our proximity to the University Hospital (CHUV) we have close contacts to medical research groups and assist the analysis of clinical data.
+Our group seeks an interdisciplinary approach, bridging the traditional gaps between physics, mathematics and biology.
+Our lab collaborates with experimental and medical research groups.

 General info on this wiki

 This wiki is the main instrument to centralize and archive information on and generated by the CBG.
-Drop an email to the admin if you have any questions or need an account.
+Ask Micha if you have any questions or need an account.